stat6250-w18/course-questions-wiki/week-04/README.md

 - *Question* (jcanfield3-stat6250): Is having a frequency table for numeric variables useful?
 - *Question* (akrishnamurthy-stat6250): Why is it advisable to use TABLES statment while creating crosstabulation table?
 - *Answer* (akrishnamurthy-stat6250): FREQ procedure creates frequency table for all variables in a data set.
 However, it may not be meaningful for conitnuous numeric values like timestamp.
 Hence it is better to specify the variables that are categorical explicitly using TABLES statement.
+- Question (nshrivastava2-stat6250): How PROC FREQ Validate the dataset?
+- Answer (nshrivastava2-stat6250): The FREQ procedure can also be used to validate a data set.
+A one-way frequency table, which displays all discrete values for a variable and reports on missing values, easily identifies the existence of invalid or missing values.
+You can use the ORDER=FREQ and NLEVELS options to identify duplicate values.
+After you've identified invalid values, you can use PROC PRINT to display the corresponding observations.